Reading Time: 6 minutes

 The challenge that Tiket.com faced was to bring their mobile users to the app for repeat purchases.
 The growing number of dormant users was the other worry for the brand.

-Tiket.com used MoEngage to activate their customer engagement strategy.
+Tiket.com used MoEngage to activate its customer engagement strategy.
 They segmented customers based on purchase history, category purchased and recency of app usage; then used MoEngage Flows to automate cross-channel campaigns to these segments.
 They engaged users through email and push notifications.
 Using MoEngage’s recommendation engine, they personalized their offers based on the user’s browsing behavior to reduce abandonment.
-This strategy collectively helped Tiket.com to offer personalized user experience to every user on their app and improve purchases, repeat purchases, and reduce user churn.
+This strategy collectively helped Tiket.com to offer a personalized user experience to every user on their app and improve purchases, repeat purchases, and reduce user churn.